zgulser/venues-around-me/README.md

 2. Glide might also be used instead of Volley to deal with images

+# Improvement points

-3. Onboarding screen was left out intentionally
+1. Onboarding screen

+2. Search functionality

+3. Dagger might be added to manage dependencies

+#